Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-A preliminary solution to NRSLAM in MCV~\citep{mountneyMotionCompensatedSLAM2010} uses a periodic motion model to account for deformation with a learned tracker and EKF SLAM.
-This prescribes specific motion to the environment, and requires exact periodicity, so later methods work to better accommodate changes and track all deformable tissue.
-Far later on,~\citet{schuleModelbasedSimultaneousLocalization2022} introduce a model-based method integrated with ORB-SLAM.
-They constrain map points by projecting them onto a FEM (finite element method) mesh.
+Far later on,~\citet{schuleModelbasedSimultaneousLocalization2022} (\discussed{}) introduce a model-based method integrated with ORB-SLAM.
+They constrain map points by projecting them onto a FEM (finite element method) mesh using the Simulation Open Framework Architecture~\citep{faureSOFAMultiModelFramework2012}.
 They create a map in 3D under the assumption of fully known forces and physical models.
 This 3D map can then be passed into the SLAM algorithm.
-The limitation of this approach is that forces exerted on tissue and finite-element models are often unknown in surgery.
+The limitation of this approach is that the forces exerted on tissue and finite-element models are often unknown in surgery.
 In order to escape these limitations, there needs to be a more flexible underlying representation.